| ||||||||||||

 The semi-automatic rifle with removable magazine loads the very same way.

-With a rifle containing a non-removable magazine, you should hold the barrel in a safe direction, keep your finger off the trigger, engage any safeties that are present and cycle the action until the firearm is empty.
+With a rifle containing a non-removable magazine, you should hold the barrel in a safe direction, keep your finger off the trigger, engage any safeties that are present and cycle the action until the firearm is empty to unload it.
 Loading procedures can vary greatly between models.
 Please make sure you follow the manual's instructions.

 It is of paramount importance that you condition yourself to place your finger along the frame of the gun during loading and unloading.
 There is a natural tendency to place the index finger inside the trigger guard.
 This tendency MUST be avoided.

-You will be given ample time to practice the loading and unloading procedures for different types of firearms while in the classroom.
+You should be given ample time to practice the loading and unloading procedures for different types of firearms while in the classroom, using inert dummy ammunition cartridges without primers or gunpowder.

-Don't allow your instructor to bring you out to the range with live ammunition until you are comfortable with the loading and unloading procedures that you will be asked to perform.
+Don't allow your instructor to bring you out to the range with live ammunition until you are comfortable with the loading and unloading procedures that you will be asked to perform on the firing range.

 Practicing loading and unloading procedures under close supervision, with inert or "dummy" ammunition is an important aspect of the classroom work.